Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

   **_ISSUES/TO-DO_**

+  - Once the user logs in I want the content to show user first- and lastname.
+I can only fix it to show user email.
   - I need to get API to the login section.
 This is what is left to do on this project.

 **2021-02-21** | **10:00**